karollynecosta/aws_solutions_architect-associate/README.md

 API Gateway creates RESTful APIs that enable stateless client-server communication and API Gateway also creates WebSocket APIs that adhere to the WebSocket protocol == which enables stateful, full-duplex communication between client and server
 ```

 AWS Lambda currently supports 1000 concurrent executions per AWS account per region.
 If your Amazon SNS message deliveries to AWS Lambda contribute to crossing these concurrency quotas, your Amazon SNS message deliveries will be throttled.
 You need to contact AWS support to raise the account limit.

 To prevent your API from being overwhelmed by too many requests == Amazon API Gateway, Amazon SQS and Amazon Kinesis

 Continue to be processed even if any instance goes down, as the underlying application architecture would ensure the replacement instance has access to the required dataset == Use Instance Store based EC2 instances.

 Company wants to migrate 70TB de cada 10 applicações para a Aws == Order 10 Snowball Edge Storage Optimized devices to complete the one-time data transfer + Setup Site-to-Site VPN to establish connectivity between the on-premises data center and AWS Cloud.

+By default, one region can be 20 instances.
+Enhanced networking

+O que precisa ser configurado fora da VPC para que a VPN site-to-site funcione?
+R = An internet-routable IP address static of the customer gateway's external interface for the on-premises network